plopezm/EircodeDataBrokerFrontend/README.md

-# eircode-data-broker-frontend
+# Eircode-data-broker-frontend

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt` for building and `grunt serve` for preview at port 9000.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+Api service is ready to work with the backend at :8080 port